goauthentik/authentik/website/integrations/services/minio/index.md

 -   `minio.company` is the FQDN of the MinIO install.
 -   `authentik.company` is the FQDN of the authentik install.

-Under _Property Mappings_, create a _Scope Mapping_.
+Under _Customization_ -> _Property Mappings_, create a _Scope Mapping_.
 Give it a name like "OIDC-Scope-minio".
 Set the scope name to `minio` and the expression to the following

 ```python
 return {